Conduct Standards for Residential Life

 UMKC Residential Policies, Rules and Regulations

-All students possessing alcohol or drugs in the building; in the same room as alcohol or drugs; entering the complex intoxicated and creating a disturbance; and posting pictures on an on-line forum (such as Facebook and MySpace) displaying prohibited behavior taking place in any of the complexes are subject to judicial sanctions which include a two consultation (B.A.S.I.C.S.) sessions plus a $50 fine for all first-time offenders, two consultation (B.A.S.I.C.S.) sessions plus a $75 fine for all second offenders of alcohol and first offense for drug use.
+All students possessing alcohol in the building; in the same room as alcohol; entering the complex intoxicated and creating a disturbance; and posting pictures on an on-line forum (such as facebook) displaying prohibited behavior taking place in any of the complexes are subject to judicial sanctions which include a two consultation (B.A.S.I.C.S.) sessions plus a $50 fine for all first-time offenders, two consultation (B.A.S.I.C.S.) sessions plus a $75 fine for all second offenders of alcohol and first offense for drug use.
 Residents may also be subject to additional sanctions if appropriate.
 In addition, Residential Life staff members will contact UMKC Police in the event that a resident enters the complex intoxicated and is unable to conduct themselves in a healthy and safe manner.
 This is a precautionary measure to ensure the safety of the student and others.

 Residents should be aware that violations of the alcohol and drug policy may also, in appropriate circumstances, involve the University's rule regarding parental notification of alcohol and controlled substances violations.